KarlTDebiec/Scinoephile/docs/development.rst

 Miscellaneous
 _____________

+- [ ] Replace matplotlib with another library to improve font support
 - [ ] Make clearer whether functions are acting on Images or image data
 - [ ] Visualize weights
 - [ ] Extend generate_training_data to add set number of images rather than use total